Our Trustees

 My professional career has been as a NZ Registered Nurse.
 Voluntary work is also a very important part of my life.
 Over the years I have enjoyed being actively involved in a variety of community organisations.
 My main sporting interest is basketball but I have been a volunteer coach, referee, and administrator in a variety of sports codes for many years.

 The development of the Fulton Hogan Basketball League has realised a long term goal.
 The League reflects the belief that it is the right of all children & adults to be included in sport and valued members of their community.
-The ongoing success of the League & the consequent development of the Trust and new sports programmes has been made possible by an amazing team of people - the participants, volunteers, supporters, community organisations, and sponsors.
+The ongoing success of the League & the consequent development of the Trust and new sports programmes has been made possible by an amazing team of people - the participants, volunteers, the Sport Coordinator, supporters, community organisations, and sponsors.
 The successes and achievements of the participants provides inspiration to continue on the inclusive pathway.